 Social responsibility to our workforce overseas

-- Any products made overseas are manufactured in factories that Directors or our QA Manager have personally visited and vetted.
+- Any products made overseas are manufactured in factories that Directors or the dedicated QA & CSR Team from Pentland (Endura’s parent company) have personally visited and vetted.

 - We look out for any evidence of child labour and always investigate details of worker pay and conditions to make sure they meet our standards.
 We have these reports on file.

 - We avoid production in countries which have unacceptably poor labour protection laws and culture or where bonded child labour is known to be commonplace.

 - We have regularly opted to pass on cheaper production options and have instead chosen less competitive production facilities purely because of concerns over worker welfare.

 - We are a prudent company and efficiently operate without unnecessary overhead, conducting most of our supporting functions (marketing, PR, IT) in-house which many others source with consultants.
 This is how we are able to bring well priced product to the market, not by compromising our supply base.